Prag8855/aab/content/guides/german-health-insurance.md

 - **You can't choose public health insurance**
     If you are a freelancer or a student from a non-[EU](/glossary/European%20Union) country, public health insurers might reject you.
 Private health insurance might be your only option.

-Private health insurance is **a risky decision**.
-If you are not happy, it's really hard to switch to public health insurance.
-Never choose private health insurance yourself.
-Always [ask a broker](#insurance-brokers) to help you choose.

-### Choose expat health insurance if...
+Choose expat health insurance if...

 - **You are a foreign student over 30 years old**
     If you come from a non-[EU](/glossary/European%20Union) country, it's often the only option.